What is Tax Law?

 Finding the Right Tax Attorney for Your Needs

-The tax code is a complicated piece of legislation, and it can be hard to understand—especially if you have a unique situation that online filing programs don’t account for.
-If you have a question or have made a mistake and are being audited, it is vital to get advice from someone who understands the law.
-A tax lawyer will know how to answer your questions and solve your problems, and they will know about nuances in the law that can affect your situation.
+The tax code is complicated and hard to navigate—especially if you have a unique situation that online filing programs don’t account for.
+If you have questions about this area of law or have made a mistake and are being audited, it’s vital to get advice from someone who understands the law.

+A tax lawyer will know how to answer your questions and address your problems, and they will know about nuances in the law that can affect your situation.
 A lawyer will further anticipate potential problems with your case and advise you on how to approach them.
 They may even be able to help you avoid potential problems altogether.
 Your lawyer will also keep track of deadlines and file all the paperwork with the necessary courts and agencies, giving you one less thing to worry about.

 What do I do next?